-While sharing beds was once a purely practical decision, it has become a byword for intimacy in a relationship.
-Many couples find it much easier to sleep if they share each other’s company overnight.
+While sharing beds was once a practical decision, it has become a byword for relationship intimacy.
+Many couples find sleeping easier if they share each other’s company overnight.

 Today, many couples choose to share a bed as a bonding exercise.
 Humans are evolved primates, and like our simian ancestors, we form complex pair bonds based on mutual affection.

-Inviting a partner into your bed overnight – or a pet, although there are many reasons not to sleep with your dog – brings comfort to many people.
+Inviting a partner into your bed overnight – or a pet, although there are many reasons not to sleep with your dog – brings comfort to millions of people.

 What Happens When You Sleep Next to Someone?

-Contact with any other human will release the chemical.
-Annals of the New York Academy of Sciences explain how simple empathy toward a stranger can release the hormone.
+Contact with any human has the same effect.
+The Annals of the New York Academy of Sciences explains how basic empathy toward a stranger can release the hormone.

 Does Sleeping Together Make You Closer?

-Why Does it Feel Good to Sleep Next to Someone?
+Why Does It Feel Good to Sleep Next To Someone?

 There’s more to sleeping in the same bed than just science.
-Many people can also pinpoint tangible physical and emotional rewards for cuddling under a duvet.
+Many can also identify tangible physical and emotional rewards for cuddling under a duvet.

 Sense of Security